demisto/content/Packs/Core/Playbooks/playbook-A_successful_SSO_sign-in_from_TOR_README.md

 The playbook executes the following stages:

 Early Containment:
-- Clear/revoke the user sessions and force re-authentication.
+- The playbooks will perform early containment actions by clearing\revoking user sessions and enforcing re-authentication to terminate the connection from the Tor exit node and verify the user's identity.
+Depending on the alert source, the playbook will use either Azure Active Directory Users or Okta v2 integrations to clear the user sessions.

 Investigation:
+During the alert investigation, the playbook will perform the following:
 - Checks the user's risk score.
-- Checks for suspicious user agent usage within the alert.
+- Search for suspicious user agent usage within the alert.
-- Checks for related XDR alerts using MITRE tactics to identify any malicious activity.
+- Search for related XDR alerts using the following MITRE techniques to identify any malicious activity:
+T1566 - Phishing
+T1621 - Multi-Factor Authentication Request Generation
+ T1110 - Brute Force
+ T1556 - Modify Authentication Process

 Remediation:
-- Based on the user's risk score and related alerts, the playbook will disable the account if any malicious parameters are found.
+- Remediation actions will be taken if the user’s risk score is high, a suspicious user agent is detected, or a related alert is found.
+In such cases, the playbook will disable the account.
 By default, account disabling requires analyst approval.

 Requires:
-Integrations - Microsoft Graph User / Okta v2.
+For any response action, you will need one of the following integrations: Azure Active Directory Users / Okta v2.

 ## Dependencies